thingsboard/thingsboard.github.io/docs/getting-started-guides/helloworld.md

 The first step is to login into administration Web UI.

-If you are using local Thingsboard installation you can login to administration Web UI using default account:
+If you are using local ThingsBoard installation you can login to administration Web UI using default account:

   - Username: **tenant@thingsboard.org**
   - Password: **tenant**